-Did you know?: Ms. Hannah drew from her own experience living in Alaska as a child to create the vivid backdrop of The Great Alone.
+Did you know?: Kristin Hannah’s Alaska descriptions were drawn from her own experience living in Alaska as a child, which created the vivid backdrop of The Great Alone.

 Summary / Review of The Great Alone

-Below is my summary / review of The Great Alone.
+Below is my plot summary / review of The Great Alone.

 “It was otherworldly somehow, magical in its vast expanse.
 An incomparable landscape.”Kristin Hannah, “The Great Alone”